coderetreat/coderetreat.org/resources/frequently-asked-questions.md

 layout: post
 audience: participants
 ---
+## Why do I need to delete my code?

 ## What experience do you need to participate?

 ## I can't bring a laptop, is that bad?